 Mark pocket lines on screening by measuring in 6 3/4" from first edge.

 Space the next two markings just 6 1/4" apart.
 This will leave 6 3/4" on the opposite edge.
-Baste the ribbons or fabric strips on top of the markings using a straight stitch.
+Baste the ribbon or fabric strips on the markings using a straight stitch